johnodonnell123/Personal_Projects/README.md

 ## Index:

 This is a repository to organize and share my personal data science projects!
+Here you will find the source code for all of the projects and a high level overview of each.
+For more detail please see these projects on my [personal page](https://johnodonnell123.github.io)

 1. [Scraping, Storing, and Visualizing Oil Well Production Data](https://github.com/johnodonnell123/Personal_Projects/tree/master/Oil%20Well%20Production)
     - This is an A-Z project, which can be broken down into pieces and expanded upon: